Attendance at Templars

 Following Government expectations on attendance a Trust decision was made that no leave of absence/holiday will be authorised for any child, irrespective of their attendance, except for ‘exceptional’ circumstances’.
 Exceptional circumstances do not include availability of cheap holidays during term time particularly those that overlap with the beginning or end of term.
 They also do not include extended leave for such events as weddings, birthdays or other family celebrations.

 All requests for leave of absence have to be applied for in writing to the Head of School and will be considered on a case by case basis.
 Forms are available from the school office.
 A written reply will be sent for all requests.

-The Trust is obliged to inform parents/carers that if leave of absence/holidays is taken without authorisation, the school may complete a request for consideration of issuing a penalty notice and send it to the Missing Education and Child Employment Service Attendance Leader.
+The Trust is obliged to inform parents/carers that if leave of absence/holidays is taken without authorisation, the school may complete a request for consideration of issuing a penalty notice and send it to the Attendance Compliance Team.
 Their Intervention Panel will decide if the issue of a penalty notice is appropriate.
 If a penalty notice is issued and payment is not made then a prosecution may follow.
-The penalty for each parent is £60 for each child if paid within 21 days of receipt of the notice, rising to £120 if paid after 21 days but within 28 days of receipt of the notice after which Missing Education and Child Employment may prosecute.
+The penalty for each parent is £60 for each child if paid within 21 days of receipt of the notice, rising to £120 if paid after 21 days but within 28 days of receipt of the notice after which the Attendance Compliance Team may prosecute.

 Targets for the school and for classes will be displayed in the school to encourage participation by all in reaching these.

 The Trust’s target is to achieve 100% because good attendance is the key to successful schooling.

 Through the school year the school will monitor absences and punctuality to show where improvements need to be made.